diffblue/gitlab/doc/development/documentation/styleguide/word_list.md

 When referring to runners, if you have to specify that the runners are installed on a customer's GitLab instance, use **self-managed** rather than **self-hosted**.

+## runner manager, runner managers

+Use lowercase for **runner managers**.
+These are a type of runner that can create multiple runners for autoscaling.
+See also [GitLab Runner](#gitlab-runner).

+## runner worker, runner workers

+Use lowercase for **runner workers**.
+This is the process created by the runner on the host computing platform to run jobs.
+See also [GitLab Runner](#gitlab-runner).

 ## (s)